 - 40 Price is based on lump sum with monthly interim payments. - 41 This contract requires the Employer through his professional consultants to provide at tender stage drawings and/or a specification and/or work schedules to describe the Works.
 On acceptance of the tender, the documents that have been provided become contract documents, defining the Works on which the Contract Sum is based.
-The contract conditions and procedures are much less detailed than those in the Intermediate Building Contract, and it should be noted there is no provision for naming sub-contractors. - 42 This contract provides for the option of limited fluctuations, i.e. those arising from contribution, levy and tax changes.
+The contract conditions and procedures are much less detailed than those in the Intermediate Building Contract, and it should be noted there is no provision for naming sub-contractors. - 42 Provisions are included for collaborative working and sustainability.
+The contract includes optional provisions for fluctuations, including that no fluctuations provision will apply.
+In terms of the JCT fluctuations provisions, the contract only provides for limited fluctuations (contribution, levy and tax changes).
+With regard to BIM, it is envisaged where there is an applicable BIM protocol this will be included in a Contract Document.